Rethabileenno/Rethabileenno.github.io/README.md

 # Rethabileenno.github.io
 INDIVIDUAL PROJECTS

-This respository contains my projects file of the recreaction of the form and CV uisng HTML only
+This respository contains my projects file of the recreaction of the form and CV using HTML only

 Tech stack- HTML only